-As we look ahead to 2014 and the tenth anniversary of Savory Spice Shop, we want to thank each of you for “making every dish Savory.”
-May you have a very happy, delicious, and prosperous New Year!
+As we look ahead to the New Year, we want to thank each of you for “making every dish Savory.”
+May you have a happy, delicious, and prosperous New Year!

 As always, we’d love to hear your feedback about our spices and our recipes.
 You can review our recipes online or send your own recipe creations using our spices and seasonings to firstname.lastname@example.org.